keyumarsanvari/GCNN-RNN-Geostatistical-Deep-Learning-Framework/README.md

 If you use this framework in your research, please cite:

 Keyumars Anvari, Jörg Benndorf, Gabriel Gerber, Uta Alisch,
-*"Hybrid Geostatistical–Deep Learning Framework for Geochemical Characterization in Historical Mine Tailings."*
+*"Hybrid Geostatistical and Deep Learning Framework for Geochemical Characterization in Historical Mine Tailings."*

 ---